Assambra/Free-MMORPG/README.md

 <!-- FOREWORD-->
 ## Foreword

-This project uses free resources for the server and client technology.
-Without the project probably wouldn't be possible, so my special thanks go to the guys from [Young Monkeys](https://youngmonkeys.org/ "Young Monkeys") for their great preliminary work and sharing their work with the community.
-Also a special thanks to all guys of the project from [UMA](https://github.com/umasteeringgroup/UMA "UMA") and there great and absolute nice Unity Multipurpose Avatar System.
-Please check out our Resources Section what technologies we use and support their projects in some way such as donation or code so these guys can keep doing what they like, write good code and a great frameworks.
+This project utilizes free resources for both server and client technology.
+Without these, the project likely wouldn't have been possible, so I extend my special thanks to the team at [Young Monkeys](https://youngmonkeys.org/) for their excellent foundational work, particularly for the [EzyFox Server](https://youngmonkeys.org/projects/ezyfox-server) framework, and for sharing it with the community.
+Also, special thanks to all the contributors to the [UMA](https://github.com/umasteeringgroup/UMA) project and their outstanding Unity Multipurpose Avatar System.
+Please check out our Resources Section to see what technologies we use and consider supporting their projects in some way, such as through donations or code contributions, to help these talented individuals continue doing what they love: writing great code and developing fantastic frameworks.

 For the game client we are using [Unity](https://unity.com "Unity") as game engine.